pvanallen/delft-ai-toolkit/docs/hardware.md

   sudo dd if=delft-ai-toolkit-2019-04-04.dmg of=/dev/rdiskN bs=5m
   ```
 * Plug the SD card into the RPI, and then power it up
-* Connect your computer to the RPI with ethernet and login:
+* Setup the WiFi: Connect your computer to the RPI with ethernet and login:
   ```bash
   ssh pi@delftbt0.local
   # password: adventures